sowgali/Get-Fooled-for-the-Right-Reason/README.md

-# Get Fooled for the Right Reaso
+# Get Fooled for the Right Reason
 Official repository for the NeurIPS 2021 paper Get Fooled for the Right Reason: ImprovingAdversarial Robustness through a Teacher-guidedCurriculum Learning Approach

 ## Dependencies